JohnSnowLabs/spark-nlp/docs/en/ocr_pipeline_components.md

 ### FoundationOneReportParser

 `FoundationOneReportParser` is a transformer for parsing FoundationOne reports.
-Current implementation support parsing patient info, genomic, biomarker findings and gene lists from appendix.
+Current implementation supports parsing patient info, genomic, biomarker findings and gene lists from appendix.
 Output format is json.